Chemical and Materials Engineering

 Corequisites: CME 381 (may be taken concurrently).

-Experimental determination of transport properties (viscosity, thermal conductivity, and mass diffusivity) and interphase transport coefficients (drag coefficient, heat transfer coefficient, and mass transfer coefficient); measurement of velocity, temperature and concentration profiles; instrumentation for measurement of velocity, flow rate, temperature, and pressure; elemental data and error analysis; communication of results via written reports and oral presentations.
+Experimental determination of transport properties (viscosity, thermal conductivity, and mass diffusivity) and interphase transport coefficients (drag coefficient, heat transfer coefficient, and mass transfer coefficient); measurement of velocity, temperature, and concentration profiles; study of turbulence and transient and multidimensional transport phenomena; utilization of instrumentation for measurement of flow rate, temperature, and pressure; elemental data and error analysis; communication of results via written reports and oral presentations.

 CME 365.
 Separation Techniques.
 3 Hours